HIP BONE ANATOMY

 • Prominent projection on the upper border of the pubis

-• Serves as an attachment point for the inguinal ligament
+• Serves as an attachment point for your inguinal ligament

 Pubic Crest